brdlysmth/bookapp/readme.md

 ## Python // Django CRUD Application

-This is the basic CRUD application with using Python // Django that includes user CRUD endpoints and CRUD endpoints for users to add their favorite books.
+This is the basic CRUD application with using Python // Django that includes user creation and CRUD endpoints for users to add their favorite books.

 **Info**